Cohomological DT invariants from localization: Invertible and nilpotent BPS invariants

 \centerline{ }

-Similarly We can decompose :
+Similarly we can decompose :

-Where we have used \eqref{nilchain} and \eqref{nilchain2} in the second line, we have simplified in the third line, and we have used \ref{partIN} and the formulas of propositions \ref{2partinv} in the last line, recalling $b=\sum_z K_z$.
-Graphically, the manipulations above correspond to
+Here we have used \eqref{nilchain} and \eqref{nilchain2} in the second line, we have simplified in the third line, and \eqref{partIN} and the formulas of Propositions \ref{2partinv} in the last line, recalling $b=\sum_z K_z$.
+Graphically, the manipulations above corresponds to:

-\centerline{ } where the two crossed terms cancel.
+\centerline{ } Here the two crossed terms cancel.
 Notice that the correction between the partially nilpotent invariants lie in the center of the quantum affine space, \ie they are not subject to wall crossing: in particular, the same relations hold for the BPS invariants $\Omega_\theta$ at any generic stability $\theta$, an then also for attractor invariants $\Omega_\ast$. $\Box$

-This formula gives an algorithmic way to compute BPS invariants, and in particular attractor invariants, by localization: we choose a slope $s$, and compute by localization the first terms of the generating series $Z_i^{[z,z']:N}(x)$.
-From those we can extract by wall crossing the attractor invariants $\Omega_\ast^{[z,z']:N}(d,y)$ for small dimensions vectors $d$, and we use the formulas \eqref{corromega} to compute the full attractor invariants $\Omega_\ast(d,y)$ for small dimensions vectors $d$.
-We can also compute algorithmically the true partition function $Z_i(x)$ by correcting the partition function $Z_i^{[z,z']}(x)$ obtained by localization: